Empowering Communities Through Creative Aging Education

 Naomi Goldberg Haas

 NAOMI GOLDBERG HAAS is the founding Artistic Director of Dances for a Variable Population (DVP) since 2005, which promotes strong & creative movement among adults of all ages and abilities.
 DVP’s model of community creative aging education program MOVEMENT SPEAKS® has served 5000 older adults in NYC and is a model in best practices for creative aging in community-based performance and education programs for older adults.
 Goldberg Haas has been a leader in the field of creative aging, starting with founding the successful intergenerational and mixed-ability dance company, Los Angeles Modern Dance & Ballet (1990- 2004).
 She danced with Pacific Northwest Ballet and holds an MFA from Tisch Dance/NYU.
 Goldberg Haas received the LMCC President’s Award for Performing Arts (2014), served on the Age Friendly Media, Arts & Culture Working Group (2015–2018), and received the DANCE USA 2019–20 Fellowship for Artists addressing Social Change.
+In 2024, she was recognized by NSDEA with an Award for Lifetime Impact on Dance Education and in 2025 she published a memoire on MOVEMENT SPEAKS® and her disability, working with University of Florida Press called “Moving through Life: Essential Lessons of Dance.

 Together, we can inspire older adults to move, thrive, and discover the joy of dance.
 Join us in making a lasting impact.